Pitfall No.6: Are You Infringing The Rights of Others?

 Pitfall No.9: The International IP Systems That You Could and Should Be Using

-If you are planning to expand your business into several countries, then instead of filing yout IP in each individual country, it may be advisable to make use of several International IP Systems/Mechanisms available to simultaneously apply/register your IP in various countries.
+If you are planning to expand your business into several countries, then instead of filing your IP in each individual country, it may be advisable to make use of several International IP Systems/Mechanisms available to simultaneously apply/register your IP in various countries.
 International filing systems like the Madrid Protocol (84 countries) for trade marks, and PCT (144 countries) for patents should simplify your IP application process.
 Other systems like OHIM’s European Community Trade Mark (27 Countries) and the EPO’s European Patent will grant trade mark or patent registration.
 Solution: Seek advice from an IP firm on which systems to use.
-This because the international systems can only be used to file your IPs in the countries which are members to the systems.
+This is because international systems can only be used to file your IPs in the countries which are members to the systems.
 And systems like the Madrid Protocol, may not make economic sense if you have less than 5 countries to apply to, due to the high basic fee that you will have to pay and the high exchange rate between the Swiss Franc and Ringgit.

 Pitfall No.10: The Perils of Licensing/Assignment

 One of the ways to exploit your IP rights is by licensing your IPs to another party.
 Licensing is akin to putting your IPs up for rent.
 However, such licensing will not be possible if your IPs are not filed/registered.
 Therefore if you are planning to set up or introduce your franchise in another country, you will have to register your trade mark before you can license the use of your trade mark to your franchisee.
-The same is true with Patent.
+The same is valid with Patent.
 You can also buy or sell IPs by assignments.
-In essence an assignment is a change of ownership, like selling a property.
+In essence, an assignment is a change of ownership, like selling a property.
 Certain countries will allow you to assign your IP rights after filing while other countries require your rights to be registered.
 In most countries, both licensing and assignments must be registered with the IP office in order for them to take effect.
 Many businesses have been caught out by forgetting to register their assignments/licenses, thus they end up paying good money for nothing.
 Solution: Hire an IP firm to represent you in preparing the licensing/assignment agreement and also to register them with the IP office.
 In a merger or acquisition, take care to include a provision in your contract to deal specifically with the IP rights of the companies.